Manage Your Business

 5. Be observant during the transaction process

 Look out for other red flags.
 Is a customer nervous?
 Does something not feel right about the transaction?
 Beware of large purchases.
 Use your intuition when the customer is in the store and has readily agreed to a $5,000 purchase.
 That might help you make your sales goal, which a fraudster knows will blind you to their fraudulent activity.
+E-commerce sites should require that cardholders provide the card verification value because these numbers help prove the transaction is legitimate and the user needs to have the card physically present to know this number.

 The best thing a merchant can do is practice due diligence in credit card transactions as the business occurs.
 Because of the difficulties of overturning reports of fraudulent use of their cards from consumers, the best way to fight fraud is before the fraud happens.